Buckle up for what is probably the most in-depth UTM Civilian Training Ammunition Review ever published.

 Pistol ranges and centerfire rifles do not mix typically.
 However, the CTA conversion could easily be sold to range or club officers, opening up plenty of training opportunities at indoor facilities normally restricted to handguns.
 Officers and civilians could conduct the same skill tests on their AR-15s using the CTA, as they would on a live-fire range.
 Clean up would be minimal, and the risk of range damage is non-existent from UTM rounds.

 In addition, officers and civilians could perform transition drills from their AR-15 to pistol.
 The CTA system could be used for the AR-15, and live fire could be used with pistols.
 The possible training combinations are almost limitless.

-The use of a 2-primer system maximizes efficiency in launching the plastic projectiles, and avoids energy loss in the empty casing.
+The use of a 2-primer system maximizes efficiency in launching the plastic projectiles and avoids energy loss in the empty casing.
 When the UTM rounds are fired, the casing will actually extend forward slightly near the base.
-This will not effect firing, extraction, ejection, or reloading.
+This will not affect firing, extraction, ejection, or reloading.
 This is a part of the unique UTM design to better use the energy in launching the desired projectile.

 Transitioning from a live-fire AR-15 to a UTM Civilian Target Ammunition system will take “less than a minute.”
 Actually, if your rifle is clean and free of excessive lubrication, the transition can be completed in about 20 seconds.
 Here’s a UTM video showing the ease of transition.

 Ensuring an officer or civilian has properly changed a live-fire bolt carrier group for the UTM bolt carrier group cannot be understated.
 Thankfully UTM has made it easy with a clear blue strip on the extraction side, and a bright yellow reminder to check to bore on the end of the UTM bolt carrier group.